fairlearn/fairlearn/docs/user_guide/assessment.rst

 `Simpson's Paradox <https://en.wikipedia.org/wiki/Simpson%27s_paradox>`_, this outcome may appear when observing disparate outcomes across groups.
-A famous example of Simpson's Paradox is a study of 1973 graduate school admissions to the University of California, Berkley :footcite:`bickel1975biasinadmissions`.
+A famous example of Simpson's Paradox is a study of 1973 graduate school admissions to the University of California, Berkley :footcite:ps:`bickel1975biasinadmissions`.
 The study showed that when observing admissions by gender, men applying were more likely than women to be accepted.
-However, drilling down into admissions by department revealed that women tended to apply to departments with more competitive admissions requirements, whereas men tended to apply to less competitive depoartments.
+However, drilling down into admissions by department revealed that women tended to apply to departments with more competitive admissions requirements, whereas men tended to apply to less competitive departments.
 The more granular analysis showed only four out of 85 departments exhibited bias against women, and six departments exhibited bias towards men.
 In general, the data indicated departments exhibited a bias in favor of minority-gendered applicants, which is opposite from the trend